ionos-cloud/terraform-provider-ionoscloud/docs/resources/nic.md

 - `ips` - (Optional)[list] Collection of IP addresses assigned to a nic.
 Explicitly assigned public IPs need to come from reserved IP blocks, Passing value null or empty array will assign an IP address automatically.
 - `firewall_active` - (Optional)[Boolean] If this resource is set to true and is nested under a server resource firewall, with open SSH port, resource must be nested under the NIC.
 - `nat` - (Optional)[Boolean] Boolean value indicating if the private IP address has outbound access to the public internet.
-- `ips` - (Computed) The IP address or addresses assigned to the NIC.
 - `mac` - (Computed) The MAC address of the NIC.

 ## Import